 Tolerance of those of different faiths and beliefs

-At Roundhill Primary we offer a culturally rich and diverse curriculum in which all major religions are studied and respected.
+At Roundhill Primary we offer a culturally rich and diverse curriculum in which a range of beliefs and major religions are studied and respected.
 We strongly believe that tolerance is gained through knowledge and understanding.
 Through our curriculum and the routines of our daily school life, we strive to demonstrate tolerance and help children to become knowledgeable and understanding citizens who can build a better Britain for the future.
-We have an Equality and Diversity Working party formed in June 2020, from a group of staff and parents who will work with the E team and School Council to ensure we have an equitable education at Roundhill.
+We have an Equality and Diversity Working party formed in June 2020, from a group of staff and parents, who will work with the E-team and School Council to ensure we have an equitable education at Roundhill.